dairycultist/natsucraft/README.md

 ### Implemented (subject to change)

 - Exploration
-  - Jungles (with tall trees and new wood)
+  - Jungle biome (with tall trees and new wood)
 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head